psavkar/component_authorship/quickreference.md

 # Reference: Pipedream Component API

 Pipedream components are Node.js modules that run on Pipedream's serverless infrastructure.
+This document is a reference for the component API.
+Please raise an issue or PR in this repo if you notice something out-of-date.

+## Component Capabilities

-Components can be triggered on HTTP requests, timers, cron schedules, or manually.
-They can also:
+- Trigger Node.js on HTTP requests, timers, cron schedules, or manually

-- Accept input via props
+- Accept user input on deploy via [CLI](https://docs.pipedream.com/cli/reference/#pd-deploy), [API](https://docs.pipedream.com/api/rest/#overview), or [UI](https://pipedream.com/sources)
 - Connect to 300+ apps using Pipedream managed auth
-- `require` any npm pacakge — no `npm install` or `package.json` required
+- Use most npm pacakges with no `npm install` or `package.json` required
 - Store and retrieve state using the [built-in key-value store](#servicedb)
 - Emit data you process within the component, allowing you to trigger Pipedream hosted workflows or access it outside of Pipedream via API

-You can browse, instantiate and contribute to curated components in Pipedream's Github repo, or you can author your own and maintain your code via your standard CI/CD process.
-You can deploy components to Pipedream using the [Pipedream CLI](https://docs.pipedream.com/cli/reference/#pd-deploy), [API](https://docs.pipedream.com/api/rest/#overview), or [UI](https://pipedream.com/sources).
+## Getting Started with the Component API

 To help you get started, we created a step-by-step walkthrough that demonstrates how to: